 Primary afferent or sensory nerve fibres originate as unmyelinated nerve endings in the epidermis or as myelinated nerve fibres associated with sensory receptor structures in the dermis.
 They are organised distally as cutaneous branches of peripheral nerves or as the sensory components of mixed sensory and motor peripheral nerves, such as the median nerve in the hand or the tibial nerve in the leg.
 In the extremities, the peripheral sensory nerves become components of either the brachial plexus for the upper extremities or the lumbosacral plexus for the lower limbs.
 Proximal to the plexus, sensory nerve fibres remain combined with the motor nerve fibres in the spinal nerve roots, with the sensory nerve fibres projecting centrally to the dorsal root ganglion.
 The dorsal root ganglia contain the sensory neuronal cell bodies and are found alongside the spinal cord for the neurons innervating the extremities and trunk, or in the cranial nerve nuclei in the brainstem for the cranial nerves.
 The central process of the dorsal root ganglion neuron extends centrally, via the dorsal root, into the dorsal horn of the spinal cord, or from the cranial nerve sensory nuclei, with central projections through the thalamus and ultimately to the somatosensory cortex.

-CMK is an author of a number of references cited in this monograph.
+CMK authored a number of references cited in this topic.

 Neuromuscular Diagnostic Laboratory